Joyland Amusement Park (Wichita, Kansas): Roller coaster

-The park's 1949 era wooden roller coaster, built by Philadelphia Toboggan Company and designed by Herbert Paul Schmeck, was one of the last surviving original wooden coasters.
-It was one of 33 coasters remaining of the 44 designated as an American Coaster Enthusiasts Classic.
-Originally called simply "Roller Coaster" but for a time renamed "Nightmare", it had a 2600 ft track span, 80 ft drop and 50 mi/h top speed.
+The park's 1949 wooden roller coaster, built by Philadelphia Toboggan Company and designed by Herbert Paul Schmeck, was one of the last surviving original wooden coasters.
+It was one of 33 coasters remaining of the 44 designated as Coaster Classics by American Coaster Enthusiasts.
+Originally called simply "Roller Coaster", it had a 2600 ft track span, 80 ft drop and 50 mi/h top speed.
 It was the only remaining coaster in North America using vintage rolling stock with fixed lap bars.
-The film King Kung Fu was filmed on location at several locations in the Wichita area, including here.
+It was renamed "The Nightmare" for a time in 2006.
 It was extensively damaged in a windstorm in early April 2015 and permanently dismantled shortly thereafter.

 Fairground organ

-The park had a Mammoth Military Band Organ, also known as a Wurlitzer Style #160, which was the largest of Wurlitzer’s early models.
-It was built around 1905 by the DeKleist Musical Instrument Works and was sold by the Rudolph Wurlitzer Company.
-It contained 486 wood and brass pipes and used two perforated paper music rolls, producing the effect of a military brass band of 20 to 25 musicians.
-This particular model was designed primarily for the roller rink industry.
-In 1915, it was taken back to the Wurlitzer factory and modified into a Wurlitzer Style 165.
-It was sold to W.P.
-Brown of Coffeyville, who owned and operated the Silurian Springs Bath House, which also featured a roller rink, for which the organ provided music for several years.
-In the 1930s it went into storage; it was heavily water damaged, and some of its brass parts were later stripped off during World War II scrap metal drives.
-In 1948, Jess Gibbs of Parsons, purchased it and began the painstaking work of restoration.
-In 1950 he sold the restored instrument to the Ottaway family, who installed it in the park.
-They added Louie, an animatronic clown who sat before the keyboard and "played" it.
-Louie and the Mighty Wurlitzer had been a fixture there ever since, creating a sound that resonated through the entire park.
-It was one of only two mammoth model organs still in existence and, until the park closed, was the only one in public view.
-Its current whereabouts and conditions are unknown.
+The park had a Mammoth Military Band Organ, also known as a Wurlitzer Style #160.
+The organ was installed in 1950.
+The park also added Louie, an animatronic clown who sat before the keyboard and "played" it.

 Carousel

-The park also featured an original Allan Herschell Company designed carousel, which was built in 1949, and which still has all of the original horses.
-It was disassembled at the end of every season, a process which had been carefully performed for protection every year beginning in 1951.
-In May 2014, Joyland owner Margaret Nelson Spear donated it to the Botanica in Wichita, with plans for a full restoration.
-After restoration, it was open to the public on November 28, 2019.
+The park also featured an original Allan Herschell Company designed carousel, which was built in 1949, and still had all of the original horses.
+In May 2014, Joyland owner Margaret Nelson Spear donated it to Botanica in Wichita, with plans for a full restoration.
+After restoration, it was opened to the public on November 28, 2019.